 If you’ve shared a post on Facebook or Twitter that contains this type of information, it’s a good idea to delete it.
 This also protects any friends or family members who added their information to the comments.

-Afterwards, change the answers to any security questions that you may have shared publicly.
+Afterwards, you need to change the answers to any security questions that you may have shared publicly.
 1Password makes it easy.

-Although you don’t always have control over the security questions, you can control the answers you provide.
+Although you don’t always have control over the security questions you’re asked, you can control the answers you provide.
 Creating false answers for security questions is a great way to keep your information safe.
 But humans are far more predictable than we’d like to admit, and that predictability can be exploited.
 That’s where 1Password comes in.

 Your answers are now as safe as your logins, stored securely behind your Master Password.